On the Line is pleased to announce that the Department of Health have agreed to continue to fund On the Line to deliver suicide prevention services:

 For media enquiries or further information, contact:

-Samantha Fredericks, Head of Brand, Marketing and Growth
+Samantha Fredericks, Head of Business Strategy and Innovation

 On the Line